-- Monogram Logos – known also as Lettermarks are logos that consist of letters, usually brand initials, such as: ABC, BHP, IBM, WB, EA, VW, CC.
+- Monogram Logos - Known also as Lettermarks are logos that consist of letters, usually brand initials, such as ABC, BHP, IBM, WB, EA, VW, and CC.

 - Wordmarks (or logotypes) – Much like a lettermark, is a font-type logo that typically depicts the name of the business.

-Think Nescafe, Disney, Visa, Google, Canon, FedEx, Yahoo.
+Think Nescafe, Disney, Visa, Google, Canon, FedEx, and Yahoo.

-- Pictorial Marks (Logo Icon) – is often called the brand mark or logo symbol, it refers to an icon or graphic type logo.
+- Pictorial Marks (Logo Icon) – Often called the brand mark or logo symbol, it refers to an icon or graphic-type logo.